My Notes

 credit, when possible.
 I cite sources for original artwork or graphics, often from science sites.

 Chat GPT/AI: When I started blog writing, AI was just beginning, its content not always reliable.
-Now, ChatGPT responds to questions like a hovering genius presence with increasingly comprehensive and accurate info — even with comparison charts if you ask for them — and beautiful writing.
-At one point, I asked myself whether I should just be Chat GPT’s secretary.
-Ask questions, record, post.
-So I chatted with Chat GPT for guidance.
-And here’s what we decided: Chat GPT will help with outlining, charts, translating and distilling science in the blink of an eye, and definitions – but no writing.
-That’s my job.
-I’ll ChatGPT for its major contributions.
+Now, ChatGPT responds to questions like a hovering genius presence with increasingly comprehensive and accurate info.
+I’ve chatted with Chat GPT for guidance on how to use it in my writing.
+Here’s what we decided: Chat GPT will help with outlining, translating, and distilling science in the blink of an eye, but writing is my job.
+Lately, I will get some editing help.
+Consider this my overall citation for ChatGPT’s many contributions.

 Mistakes: Truly, I don’t pretend to be an expert, and I’ve tried hard to get it right.
 If you catch a mistake, please correct me kindly.